Outdoor Voices Speaker Series

 Ways of My Ancestors - We Are Still Here

-SVT is pleased to announce that Scott Strong Hawk Foster will present an Artist’s Talk and Exhibition of his portrait photography at The Barn at Wolbach Farm as part of SVT’s ongoing Outdoor Voices speaker series.
+On September, 17, 2025, SVT hosted Scott Strong Hawk Foster, who presented an Artist’s Talk and Exhibition of his portrait photography at The Barn at Wolbach Farm.

 Scott is a Native American photographer whose proud roots include Hassanamisco Nipmuc, Mohegan, and Cherokee lineage.
 His photography series reflects his travels throughout the ancestral homelands of the Native American Peoples of New England.

-Scott will describe how he developed his unique brand of portraiture that brings the subject to the forefront, a reminder that Scott’s people are very much still here to represent and continue their culture.
+Scott described how he developed his unique brand of portraiture that brings the subject to the forefront, a reminder that Scott’s people are very much still here to represent and continue their culture.

 Nashobah Praying Indians: A Living People, A Living Landscape